fe1inae/fe1inae/README.md

-# README
+# NOTICE

+**github mostly serves are a user-friendly read only web interface**

-most of my repositories are mirrored from https://ulthar.cat/cgi-bin/cgit
+most of my repositories are mirrored from https://ulthar.cat/cgi-bin/cgit, and i prefer [email patches](https://git-send-email.io/) over github merge requests.

-unless otherwise specified, i prefer
-[email patches](https://git-send-email.io/) over github merge requests.